HazenBabcock/cl-plplot/cl-plplot/README.txt

 	be added as desired.

 The file system-examples.lisp contains some examples of how you might directly use the functions in cl-plplot-system.
+Also, src/examples/ contains Lisp versions of all the standard PLplot examples.
 Other useful resources are the documentation that comes with plplot, the examples that come with plplot, the (admittedly somewhat sparse) comments in api.lisp & possibly plplot.h.
 You should be aware the cl-plplot-system exports lots and lots of symbols